chingu-x/uhurubot/README.md

 defined by Chingu administrators.
 Advice will be maintained in another data source and must allow certain names and dates to be customized based on the Voyage schedule.
+8. Post helpful information to new Chingu's to help them get started on their Solo Project.
+These are available

 These functions are not executed at the same point in time: